 Acid is a genuinely dangerous material.
 You should exercise care when handling it.
 There are one of two ways to dispose of it.
 Either neutralizing it with a base in the presence of water, or leaving it to the experts to pick up.

-From this article, it is evident that the need for a battery powered backup sump pump in addition to your primary pump cannot be over-emphasized.
+From this article, it is evident that the need for a battery backup sump pumps for basements in addition to your primary pump cannot be over-emphasized.
 When there is power failure and a battery powered backup sump pump is not available to come to the rescue, any number of things are likely to go wrong.
 It is then best to have one on standby to guarantee your peace of mind.